protontypes/open-sustainable-technology/docs/blog/the_open_source_sustainability_ecosystem.md

 # The Open Source Sustainability Ecosystem - Report Release 2023

+ __Tobias Augspurger__  [:fontawesome-brands-twitter:](https://twitter.com/protontypes) · __Eirini Malliaraki__ · __Josh Hopkins__
+· :octicons-calendar-24: January 11, 2023

 Opensustain.tech has recently published a study providing the first analysis of the health and vibrancy of open source software in sustainability and climate technology.
 Read the [extended website version](https://report.opensustain.tech/chapters/geography-of-organisations.html) of the [PDF version](https://raw.githubusercontent.com/protontypes/open-source-in-environmental-sustainability/main/OpenSourceSustainabilityEcosystem_080423.pdf)

- _Tobias Augspurger_  [:fontawesome-brands-twitter:](https://twitter.com/protontypes) · _Eirini Malliaraki_ · _Josh Hopkins_
-· :octicons-calendar-24: January 11, 2023

 Open source culture has demonstrated how transparent and collaborative innovation can support modern digital services, data, and infrastructure.
 Yet, despite its transformative impact and use within an estimated 97% of digital products, the potential of open source for developing environmentally sustainable technologies is not well understood.